sighthnd/CUSP6006_ss4977/Project/README.md

 * If a neighborhood or district is selected, whether or not to show tract level data

 #### Initially
+* Have geographic level fixed at neighborhood
+* Select full city or one of the boroughs
-* Set the level as neighborhood and the borough of Manhattan
+* Select one of the neighborhoods in the selected borough
 * Select either all of Manhattan or one Manhattan neighborhood
 * Possibly implement tracts option